raubvogel/DesktopConf/README.md

 you may already have a `.bashrc` file.
-So you either paste the contents of the `prompt` file in it somewhere or save it as a separate file and then add instructions to your `.bashrc` to read it; something like this
+So you either paste the contents of the `prompt` file in it somewhere or save it as a separate file and then add instructions to your `.bashrc` to read it; something like this (make sure you do not have a `~/.prompt` already in place.
+If you do, rename the file you are getting from my repo; it will not care, I promise):

 ```bash
 curl -o ~/.prompt https://raw.githubusercontent.com/raubvogel/DesktopConf/master/prompt